camroll Personal AI Agent for Camera Roll VQA · paper, code, dataset, demo

 explore

-The project lives across a paper, a conversational agent, a benchmark dataset, and three interactive pages — a live question board, an agent demo, and a dataset viewer.
+The project lives across a paper, a conversational agent, a benchmark dataset, and two interactive pages — a live question board and an agent demo.
 Pick where you'd like to start.

 abstract

-We study the personal camera roll visual question answering setting.
+We study the personal AI agent for camera roll VQA setting.
 In this setting, a conversational AI assistant can access a user's personal camera roll and retrieve relevant photos to answer queries, ranging from simple factual questions (e.g., "Name of the food I tried yesterday?") to more open-ended ones (e.g., "Recommend some dishes I have never eaten before").

 Given the vast nature of the personal camera roll — multiple years, hundreds to thousands of photos — a successful AI assistant needs to understand a long-horizon, highly personalized visual content stream in order to navigate and locate the correct and/or relevant information.
 To support this, we collect and manually annotate questions that mimic real-world usage.
 The final dataset, camroll, contains 50 users, 31,476 images, and 2,500 QA pairs.